 - You should have already formulated a preliminary title and abstract for your presentation.
 If not, please do so ASAP. - Remember that you will be given either 20 minutes (second-year students) or 30 minutes (third-year students) for your presentation, with up to 15 additional minutes for questions/answers.
-Your talk should be understandable to an advanced undergraduate student.
+(The time will be kept by the following week's speaker.) - Your talk should be understandable to an advanced undergraduate student.
 In other words, you should not assume that your audience has any specialized knowledge about your topic. - Keep in mind the points on which your presentation will be evaluated by your audience.
-(See the handout "Evaluation of Presentation.") - For some useful suggestions on making presentations, please see the handouts by Beardon and Geroch. - You should come to my office with the file for your presentation on a USB stick at least two times before presenting it, so that we can review it together and work on improving it. - The first review should occur at least 5 days before the day of the presentation.
+(See the handout "Evaluation of Presentation.") - For some useful suggestions on making presentations, please see the handouts by Beardon and Geroch. - You should meet with me on Zoom to go over your presentation at least two times before presenting it, so that we can review it together and work on improving it. - The first review should occur at least 5 days before the day of your presentation.
 During the first review, I shall make suggestions for corrections/improvements.
 This is an important stage!
 Hopefully this will be a good opportunity for you to learn how to improve your written presentation. - The second review should occur at least 3 days before the day of the presentation.
 During the second review, I will check the corrections/improvements, and perhaps make suggestions for further corrections/improvements.
 If necessary, I will ask for a third and final review. - Once the file has been finalized, you may wish to rehearse your talk, either alone or with one or two friends.
 Pay attention to the time (should not exceed 20/30 minutes). - Don't worry if you receive evaluations that are not superlative as long as you participate, you will pass this course.
-The point is to give you feedback, so that your next presentation will be better!
+The point is to give you experience and feedback, so that your next presentation will be better!
 This is a great opportunity, and you should take full advantage of it.